SuperBearAdventure/shicka/readme.md

 - `help` gives the feature list of this bot

+- `help <feature>` gives the description of the given feature of this bot

 - `leaderboard` gives the links to the speedrun leaderboards of the game on `www.speedrun.com`

 - `mission` gives the schedule of the next three missions in the shop